Grid ref: TQ 564 825 (click for o/s map)

 Available also via books and apps – click here for details.

 Mouse over links for pictures; click for detail page.

-With such a variety of habitats the park is rich in wildlife.
+With such a variety of habitats the park is rich in wildlife, including a wide variety of flowering plants.
 Brick Kiln Wood with its streams and ponds, dug to extract clay for brickmaking, is alive with insects in summer, as are the meadows nearby.
-The hazel in Running Water Wood is coppiced to produce timber for thatching and hurdle-making, and the clearings are full of wild flowers, including early purple orchids and ragged robin.
-Great crested grebes, little grebes and mute swan usually breed on the lakes

 May–July for birdsong, butterflies and dragonflies.
 Choose a day with a westerly breeze to carry away the noise from the nearby M25.